anderson-aristotle/react-components-prop/README.md

 After this lesson, you will be able to:

--   Describe Props and State
+-   Describe Props and why we need them.
--   Create a Component that renders Props
+-   Create a Component that renders Props.
--   Create nested Components that pass Props
+-   Create nested Components that pass Props.
--   Create an initial state in a component
--   Change the state of a component

 ### Review and Refactor